meli/meli/README.md

 - `gpgme` enables GPG support via `libgpgme` (on by default)
 - `dbus-notifications` enables showing notifications using `dbus` (on by default)
 - `notmuch` provides support for using a notmuch database as a mail backend (on by default)
-- `jmap` provides support for connecting to a jmap server and use it as a mail backend (off by default)
+- `jmap` provides support for connecting to a jmap server and use it as a mail backend (on by default)
 - `sqlite3` provides support for builting fast search indexes in local sqlite3 databases (on by default)
 - `cli-docs` includes the manpage documentation compiled by either `mandoc` or `man` binary to plain text in `meli`'s command line.
-Embedded documentation can be viewed with the subcommand `meli man [PAGE]`
+Embedded documentation can be viewed with the subcommand `meli man [PAGE]` (on by default).
-- `svgscreenshot` provides support for taking screenshots of the current view of `meli` and saving it as SVG files.
-Its only purpose is taking screenshots for the official `meli` webpage. (off by default)
-- `debug-tracing` enables various trace debug logs from various places around the `meli` code base.
-The trace log is printed in `stderr`. (off by default)

 ### Build Debian package (*deb*)